Peter Pan's Neverland Nightmare: Plot

-Fifteen years ago, Peter Pan worked at a fantasy-themed circus where he performed as a mime for many children.
-After a show one night, Peter attempts to abduct six-year-old James Hook in his house.
-James' mother, Roxanne, fights Peter and mutilates his face, but is overpowered and murdered while Peter abducts James.
+15 years ago, Peter Pan worked at a fantasy-themed circus where he performed as a mime for many children.
+After a show one night, Peter attempts to kidnap a 6-year-old James Hook in his house.
+James' mother, Roxanne, fights Peter and mutilates his face, but is overpowered and killed while Peter abducts James.

 In the present day, Wendy Darling lives in a complex family dynamic with her younger brothers, John and Michael, and their mother, Mary, who works as a hypnotherapist at the nearby town of Ashdown.
 (Note: As depicted in Winnie-the-Pooh: Blood and Honey 2 (2024).)
 On Michael's birthday, Wendy gives him a ride to school and promises to pick him up later.
 However, she gets distracted while talking to her boyfriend, and does not notice that Michael leaves on his bike.

 Michael rides through the woods and Peter eventually abducts him.
 The Darling family receives a phone call from Peter, who informs them that he will take Michael to "Neverland".
 The next day, Peter slaughters a bus full of children.
-Simultaneously, Wendy, her best friend, Tiger Lily, and Lily's brother, Joey, drive to Ashdown, where they visit a man named Steven Carter, whose son Timmy was abducted by Peter years ago.
+Simultaneously, Wendy, her best friend, Tiger Lily, and Lily's brother, Joey, drive to Ashdown, where they visit a man named Steven Carter, whose son Timmy was kidnapped by Peter years ago.

-Wendy stays the night with Lily's family, but Peter arrives to abduct Joey; he kills Lily and her parents in the process while Wendy follows him.
-Meanwhile, Michael meets Timmy, now a transwoman going as "Tinker Bell", who believes every lie Peter has told her over the years due to the drug abuse Peter subjected her to and is convinced that the children Peter kills are actually going to the fictional "Neverland".
+Wendy stays the night with Lily's family, but Peter arrives to abduct Joey, killing Lily and her parents in the process; Wendy follows him.
+Meanwhile, Michael meets a trans woman going as "Tinker Bell", who believes every lie Peter has told her over the years following the drug abuse Peter subjected her to and is convinced that the children Peter kills are actually going to the fictional "Neverland".

 After following Peter to an abandoned manor, where he is holding Michael and Joey hostage, Wendy breaks into it to save him.
 Peter becomes aware of Wendy's presence as she finds Michael.
 The siblings are separated when Peter attacks them, and Wendy hides in the basement.
 She finds Joey alive in a closed coffin and helps him to escape through a window.
 Wendy also discovers James, now heavily mutilated and chained, with a hook for a hand.

-Tinker Bell betrays Peter after Wendy reveals that Steven misses her.
+Tinker Bell, now revealed to be Timmy, betrays Peter after Wendy reveals that Steven misses her.
 In response, Peter brutally kills Tinker Bell and engages in a fight with Wendy, in which he bites off two of her fingers.
-Michael appears and bludgeons Peter in the face until James emerges from the basement, hooks a critically injured Peter in the shoulder, and drags him away as revenge for his mother's death.
+Michael appears and bludgeons Peter in the face until James emerges from the basement, hooks a critically injured Peter in the shoulder, and drags him away.

-One year later, Michael celebrates his birthday with Wendy, John, and Mary.
+1 year later, Michael celebrates his birthday with Wendy, John, and Mary.
 Wendy receives a phone call and hears the same music that was heard in Peter's original call.